arun1595/backend/README.md

 * POST /whitelist '{"address": "0xblala"}' - Adds an address to DynamoDB and submits transaction `addAddressToWhiteList` to `MarketContractRegistry.sol`
 * GET /whitelist - Returns addresses in `addressWhiteList` from `MarketContractRegistry.sol`
 * GET /dbentries - Returns all addresses submitted to DynamoDB

+## Contributing

+Want to hack on MARKET Protocol?
+Awesome!

+MARKET Protocol is an Open Source project and we welcome contributions of all sorts.
+There are many ways to help, from reporting issues, contributing code, and helping us improve our community.

+Ready to jump in?
+Check [docs.marketprotocol.io/#contributing](https://docs.marketprotocol.io/#contributing).

+## Questions?

+Join our [Discord Community](https://www.marketprotocol.io/discord) to get in touch with our dev staff and other contributors.